 - Pastor Mark's personal testimony of God's work of grace in his life

 - Pastor Mark’s vision statement

-Born and raised in Chicago, he comes to Dayton by way of Minnesota, where he has lived since 2001.
-In May 2013 he received the degrees of MDiv and ThM from Bethlehem Seminary in Minneapolis, MN.
-Mike wrote his master's thesis on Deuteronomy.
+Born and raised in Chicago, Mike comes to Dayton by way of Minnesota, where he lived for 12 years.
+In May 2013 he received the degrees of MDiv and ThM from Bethlehem Seminary in Minneapolis.
+His master's thesis explores the rhetorical devices of Deuteronomy.
 He received his BA from St. Olaf College in 2005, where he majored in English and Philosophy.

 In 2008 he met and married Megan, and they have four wonderful children.